Open-Source-Armada/OSA-Ghast-Mk2/README.md

 Ship is set to both fly and aim at a smooth sensitivity (tune to your taste), Aim keybind lowers the limits for sniping, Boost keybind removes these limits allowing for faster pitch/yaw.

-150 m/s max speed using T2 maneuver thrusters, no trails.
+150 m/s max speed using T2 manoeuvre thrusters, no trails.

 104255.96 kg in weight without missiles, 131225.469 kg armed with missiles.